MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 - Regulatory compliance policies, standards, or law restrictions.
 - Strict change control processes that require human approval for every action within your Azure environment.
 - Lack of expertise, experience, and understanding of how to manage and use DINE policies.
-- Organizational requirements that all workload resource configuration, including auxiliary resources, supporting resources, and settings, are defined in Infrastructure as Code (IaC) by the workload application teams.
+- Organizational requirements that all workload resource configuration, including auxiliary resources, supporting resources, and settings, are defined in infrastructure as code (IaC) by the workload application teams.

 If you fit into the preceding examples or similar scenarios, this article helps you understand how to adopt the [Azure landing zone conceptual architecture](../landing-zone/index.md#azure-landing-zone-architecture) and adhere to its [design principles](../landing-zone/design-principles.md).
 Although you won't use certain policies initially, you can choose to gradually enable them in the future.
 The goal is to help you achieve [policy-driven governance](../landing-zone/design-principles.md#policy-driven-governance).